gr4nny/r-package-utilization-rate/README.md

 |Charleston | 270 days | Home / Resturant / Farm Coop| Cost of 3 meals per day| Restaurant at 30 days, Farms at 60 |

+There is currently a copy of the excel file, but I intend to delete that later.